 Tax integration: definition and operation

-Conditions, advantages, limits and role of the accountant: understand everything about tax integration in 2026.
+Conditions, advantages, limits and rôle of the accountant: understand everything about tax integration in 2026.

-Expert note: This article was written by our chartered accountancy firm.
+Holding tax advice in France | IS, participation exemptionExpert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

 Updated April 2026 - Fiscal integration is a mechanism which allows a group of companies to merge their taxable results into a single base, at the level of the parent company.
 Concretely, the losses of one subsidiary reduce the profits of another, which reduces the overall corporate tax burden.
 In 2026, with a normal IS rate of 25%, the potential gain is significant for groups that present heterogeneous results profiles.

-Direct answer: tax integration is an optional regime open to groups whose parent company holds at least 95% of the capital of its French subsidiaries subject to IS.
+Direct answer: tax integration is an optional régime open to groups whose parent company holds at least 95% of the capital of its French subsidiaries subject to IS.
 It makes it possible to compensate for loss-making and profitable results within the same tax perimeter, generating substantial tax savings.
-The regime is governed by articles 223 A to 223 R of the General Tax Code and governed by the BOFiP doctrine.
+The régime is governed by articles 223 A to 223 R of the General Tax Code and governed by the BOFiP doctrine.
 The option is irrevocable for five years.

 To put the subject in perspective, you can also read our guide on holding and tax optimization, our article on the contribution of securities to a holding and our file on the distribution of dividends.

-What exactly is tax integration?
+What exactly is tax integration?#

-Fiscal integration, sometimes called "fiscal consolidation" in common parlance, is a French tax regime distinct from accounting consolidation (IFRS or PCG).
+Fiscal integration, sometimes called "fiscal consolidation" in common parlance, is a French tax régime distinct from accounting consolidation (IFRS or PCG).
 It authorizes a French parent company to replace its subsidiaries for the calculation and payment of corporate tax.

-Concretely, the parent company files a declaration of overall results (form 2058-SD) which aggregates the results of all the companies in the scope.
+Concretely, the parent company files a déclaration of overall results (form 2058-SD) which aggregates the results of all the companies in the scope.
 Each subsidiary continues to keep its own accounts and submit its individual tax return, but it is the parent which pays the overall corporate tax.

 The mechanism is based on three pillars:

-- the automatic compensation of profitable and deficit results;
+- the automatic compensation of profitable and déficit results;

 - the neutralization of certain intra-group operations (dividends, capital gains from the sale of securities);